 The status quo leaves us vulnerable.

 First, let’s let go of the old ideas that innovation is flashy, new, all about tech, and something that is either in or out of fashion.
 Innovation is the new reality—the thing we need if we’re going to remain relevant in a changing marketplace, with changing customers, in a changing world.
+According to recent research from Harvard Business Review, innovation is all about speed, decision-making, and understanding customer needs.
+In fact, Innovation-leading organizations “are far more likely to use customer insights and structured market-research for new product development” as compared to those lagging in the market.

 Status quo holds risks that are predictable, and that are easier to ignore because the status quo feels better.
 It feels comfy, but it is absolutely not safe.
 Whatever you are doing now will not work at some point in the future.
 Drawing up the new is a huge part of a good risk mitigation strategy while you anticipate drawing down the old.